nexgentaxes.com

 MFS filers generally cannot claim education credits

-Tuition, fees, and course materials
+Tuition, required fees, and (AOTC) materials

 Students for whom you paid expenses